NATIONAL INFECTION CONTROL WEEK

 Planning Your Week

+A Mission statement is an overarching statement of the outcome you desire.
 When developing your Mission Statement: a) be realistic - a single focus, done well, can be more effective than attempting to do too much b) consider the current level of practice of staff c) address the priority needs of your organization

 Some sample mission statements: